7 Secrets to Healing from Emotional Neglect

 Maybe it was comfort, encouragement, or someone to talk to.
 Now, try offering those things to yourself.
 This could be as simple as saying, "I’m proud of you," when you complete a task, or "It’s okay to rest," when you're tired.

 Healing from emotional neglect involves being a kind, nurturing presence in your own life.
+Inner child healing exercises such as journaling, mindfulness, and guided meditation can help facilitate this process.

 Secret #5: Build Emotional Awareness